hippoandy/Labor_Market_Scraping_WORKANA/README.md

-# UN Webscraping and Visualization of Job Market Websites
+# Webscraping and Visualization of Job Market Websites

 This is the project aims to find information of job market among Latin America and Caribbean countries.